dexfroz/BorneToGo/Backend/README.md

 - Provide a documentation, with detailed explanations on the workings of the backend, especially the core program and the pathfinding part.
 - Generate statistics about the found path.
 - (Future) query temperature data for the next few hours on a region/country level, use it in the autonomy left computation, and modify the pathfinding accordingly.

-## Possible optimizations:

-- Bypass many distance computations in the pathfinding, by using various tricks, like precomputation or factorization.
-Note: for now this is overkill, since said pathfinding take less than 0.1 second to run.